zabbix/zabbix/templates/app/vmware_fqdn/README.md

 ## Setup

 1. Compile Zabbix server with the required options (`--with-libxml2` and `--with-libcurl`)
-2. Set the `StartVMwareCollectors` option in Zabbix server configuration file to "1" or more
+2. Set the `StartVMwareCollectors` option in the Zabbix server configuration file to "1" or more
 3. Create a new host
 4. If you want to use a separate user for monitoring, make sure that the user is a member of the `SystemConfiguration.ReadOnly` and `vStatsGroup` groups
 Set the host macros (on the host or template level) required for VMware authentication: